By the end of this section, you should be able to:

 Disability refers to a reduction in one’s ability to perform everyday tasks.
-The World Health Organization makes a distinction between the various terms used to describe handicaps that’s important to the sociological perspective.
+The World Health Organization makes a distinction between the various terms used to describe disabilities.
 They use the term impairment to describe the physical limitations, while reserving the term disability to refer to the social limitation.

 Before the passage of the Americans with Disabilities Act (ADA) in 1990, people in the United States with disabilities were often excluded from opportunities and social institutions many of us take for granted.
 This occurred not only through employment and other kinds of discrimination but also through casual acceptance by most people in the United States of a world designed for the convenience of the able-bodied.
 Imagine being in a wheelchair and trying to use a sidewalk without the benefit of wheelchair-accessible curbs.
 Imagine as a blind person trying to access information without the widespread availability of Braille.
 Imagine having limited motor control and being faced with a difficult-to-grasp round door handle.
 Issues like these are what the ADA tries to address.
 Ramps on sidewalks, Braille instructions, and more accessible door levers are all accommodations to help people with disabilities.